 About This Clinic

-UT Health Austin’s WorkLife Travel Health Clinic provides travel health services that are in compliance with the most recent recommendations on international travel from the Centers for Disease Control and Prevention, World Health Organization and U.S. Department of State for adult patients (18 years and older).
+UT Health Austin’s WorkLife Travel Health Clinic provides travel health services that are in compliance with the most recent recommendations on international travel from the Centers for Disease Control and Prevention, U.S. Department of State, and World Health Organization for adult patients (18 years and older).
 We provide travel medicine vaccines, travel prescription medicine, and education on prevention strategies, including malaria prevention and traveler’s diarrhea prevention.
 We are a consultative service, meaning it is likely we will not provide immunizations or vaccines without a pre-travel consult.

 Time is required after any vaccination to develop adequate anti-body response before you reach a country with possible contamination.
 Ideally, you should plan a visit to our clinic at least 4 weeks before you begin your travel; however, if your travel begins in less than 4 weeks, we can still help you increase your chances of having a healthy trip.

 The yellow fever vaccine is in short supply and currently administered in a limited number of clinics in the U.S. Please call ahead regarding vaccine availability if your travel plans include Africa, South America, or Central America.

 At UT Health Austin, we take a multidisciplinary approach to your care.
 This means you will benefit from the expertise of multiple specialists across a variety of disciplines caring for you in one place to avoid having to avoid having to schedule multiple appointments with providers at locations all over the city.
 The WorkLife Travel Health Clinic care team includes surgical and non-surgical specialists, nurse practitioners, physician assistants, medical assistants, outcome specialists, and more, who work together to help you get back to the things in your life that matter most to you.